furkanh/Convolutional-Neural-Network-Numpy-Implementation/README.md

-Numpy implementation of Neural Network.
+This is a Python library for creating and training neural network.
+It support convolutional neural networks as well.
+The design of the system is inspired by Keras, Tensorflow, and PyTorch libraries.
+This repository may help new beginners to understand how high level deep learning libraries calculate gradients for complex operations e.g. convolution.

 ## Layers
 You can create neural networks with this library.
 The code will create a computational graph as you add more layers.
 It will calculate the gradient using backpropagation.

-You can train Convolutional Neural Network.
+You can train Convolutional Neural Networks as well.

-The design of the system is inspired from Keras and PyTorch libraries.

 Note that this library does not use GPU so it will be slow.

-This code may help new researchers to understand how high level deep learning libraries calculate gradients for complex operations e.g. convolution.

 ## Losses
 Loss class extends Layer class in order to be able to calculate the gradient of the loss.
 It only contains CrossEntropy and L2Norm.
 L2Norm can be added to loss for regularization.